Genetically modified runners

 Re-using running shoe boxes

-Used to be, whenever I bought a pair of running shoes, the box went to the basement and became part of a shoebox skyscraper.
+Whenever I bought a pair of running shoes, I took the box to the basement where it became part of a shoebox skyscraper.

 Sometimes I’m a little short on cupboard space.
 I find that shoeboxes make great temporary cupboards.shoebox cupboard

 Another excellent use is a cat timeout place.
-The other day I got angry at Gloopy and sent her to the box for ten minutes.cat time out 1
+Whenever my cat Gloopy does something that makes me angry, to the shoe box she goes for ten minutes.cat time out 1

 cat time out 2